reptoralabs/Vanguard-Toggler/README.md

 ## Why does your code look like ass?

 I'm a beginner and copy-paste code from about a dozen different sites.

+## How does this work?

+If you open your command prompy (Windows Key + R) and enter ```services.msc```, you will see all the services available on your computer that you can enable\disable.
+This program\script basically provides a shortcut to doing this.

 ## Will you keep this update?